 Newel Style and Design

 We are going to look in depth at the Colonial Elegance Series Box Newels.
 Within this series, there are seven main styles of box newels that StairSupplies™ manufactures.
 We will go over these seven styles so that we can get a basic understanding of what the differences are in these box newels.
 Plane box newels are premium, hand built box newels that complement nearly every kind of stairway.
 But don’t let the name fool you because these newels are not plain; “plane” refers to the lack of milling on each face, so each face is flat.
-However, plane box newels are often accompanied with decorative newel caps and varying thicknesses along the newel for a simplistic, yet elegant look.
+However, plane box newels are often accompanied with decorative newel caps and varying thicknesses along the newel for a simple, yet elegant look.
 Raised panel box newels are milled on our CNC machine with an ornate bit in order to create a beautiful raised portion on each of the four faces of the newel.
 These newels typically have flutings around the raised panel to give the panel a more textured look.
 Fluted box newels are also cut on our CNC machine in order to ensure precision on every newel.
 The fluting refers to the thin grooves that are cut into each face of the panel.
 Various different styles have different amounts of fluting, but typically there will be one to three flutes on each face of the newel.
 Recessed panel box newels are precisely the opposite of the raised panel box newels.
 They have one larger recessed panel on each of the four faces to offer some variety in texture.
 Recessed panel w/ cove box newels are, again, similar to the recessed panel box newels.
 But these newels have additional detailing inside the recessed panel that gives it a two-layered look.
 There is another recess inside of the original recess to add more visual interest and make each face of the newel resemble a cove.
 Chamfered box newels are similar to plane box newels, except the edges between the two shoulder trim sections (the part that extends out at a larger thickness toward the top and middle of the box newels) are rounded off.
 This gives the box newel a lot of interest, especially because approximately the first and last two inches of the section are left straight, allowing the newels to have a gradual rounding.

 There are many different sub-categories within these seven styles, but we will let you explore them on your own.
 Further, there is a completely different style of box newel called the Craftsman Series Box Newels, but the differences between those box newels are more obvious to the naked eye, so we won’t waste your time here with the differences.
 If you have any questions, please do not hesitate to call a StairSupplies™ representative toll-free at 1 (866) 226-6536.